imranmatin23/RPI4-Ubuntu18.04-Spinnaker-Installation/README.md

 ## Built With

-* Ubuntu - The OS used
+* Ubuntu - The OS used.
-* Archiconda - Used to handle Python management
+* Archiconda - Used to handle Python management.
-* Spinnaker - Used to get Spinnaker SDK
+* Spinnaker - Used to get Spinnaker SDK.
-* [EasyPySpin](https://github.com/elerac/EasyPySpin) - Used to set camera settings using OpenCV
+* [EasyPySpin](https://github.com/elerac/EasyPySpin) - Used to set camera settings using OpenCV.
+* [uhubctl](https://github.com/mvp/uhubctl#raspberry-pi-4b) - Used to power cycle camera after acquisition.

 ## Contributing